 Nothing is more frustrating than trying to eyeball the placement of artwork.
 It may look straight while you’re up close to the wall, but once you step away, it could be crooked or too close to the floor.

 Before you begin to hang your artwork, measure 57 inches from the floor — that’s the ideal height for the center of the artwork to be.
 This height is at eye-level for most people, and it is the most commonly used measurement in art galleries and museums.
 Using a leveler will also ensure the piece does not tilt one way or the other.

 The 57-inch rule is not where the hook should be; that must be calculated using the placement of the wire on the back of the frame.
 Using our inexpensive Picture Hanging Tool is an easy way to mark the spot to put the picture-hanging hook on your display wall.

-When hanging multiple pieces or creating a gallery wall, the 57-inch rule is even more important to adhere to; otherwise, the pieces won’t flow together properly.
+When hanging multiple pieces next to one another, the 57-inch rule is even more important.
+Otherwise, the pieces won’t flow together properly.
 Hanging all of the pieces at eye level will create consistency.
-When hanging an arrangement of pieces in one location, you can use the “string and pushpin method,” where you measure 57 inches from the floor, marking each spot with a pushpin and running a string between them to ensure everything is lined up.
+When hanging an arrangement of pieces in one location, you can use the “string and pushpin method,” where you measure 57 inches from the floor, marking each desired picture-frame location with a pushpin and running a string between them to ensure everything is lined up.

-Lack of Planning for Gallery Walls
+4. Lack of Planning for Gallery Walls

 When creating a gallery wall, pre-planning where the frames go saves you the headache and hassle of continuously rearranging the pieces on the wall, creating dozens of holes during the process.
 A commonly used and effective method for pre-planning a gallery wall is to use craft or butcher paper.
 Lay a large piece of paper flat on the floor and arrange your frames in a way that looks appealing to you.
 Larger art placed toward the left can create a sense of harmony.